Symbols for toric Eisenstein cocycles and arithmetic applications: Construction and application of the motivic cocycles

-Note that replacing $m_i$ by a scalar multiple is immaterial because each $1-z_i$ is invariant under $[a]_*$, so pre-composing $ _*$ with these isogenies does not change the definition of $f$.
-The $\text{GL}_n(\mathbb{Q})$-equivariance of the definition follows formally.
+We note that replacing $m_i$ by a scalar multiple is immaterial because each $1-z_i$ is invariant under $[a]_*:\mathbb{G}_m\to \mathbb{G}_m$ in the corresponding coordinate, so pre-composing $ _*$ with these isogenies does not change the definition of $\rho$.
+The $\mathrm{GL}_n(\mathbb{Q})$-equivariance of the definition is then completely formal, from functoriality of pushforwards.